 From the end of the last Ice Age, when sea levels were about 200 feet lower than they are today, to more recent times during the past 400 years, the underwater floor of America’s Outer Continental Shelf tells many tales of our history that might not have otherwise been discovered without the impetus of oil and gas exploration and its connection to marine archaeology.

-In fact, many fascinating archaeological sites in the Gulf of Mexico have been discovered by geophysical surveys of the ocean floor that were conducted by oil and gas industry operators in order to meet the requirements of federal laws and Bureau of Ocean Energy Management (BOEM) regulations.
+In fact, many fascinating archaeological sites in the Gulf of America have been discovered by geophysical surveys of the ocean floor that were conducted by oil and gas industry operators in order to meet the requirements of federal laws and Bureau of Ocean Energy Management (BOEM) regulations.
 Bottom-disturbing operations such as well placement, anchoring, and pipelaying activities can lead to damage to any resources that reside on the seabed, particularly historic shipwrecks.

 Whether it’s scientific research or offshore energy operations, Guice Offshore assists with both specialty industries by providing dynamically positioned offshore vessels equipped with state-of-the-art maritime technology, plenty of crew quarters, ample deck space and heavy equipment to carry remote operated vehicles equipped with sensitive tools used to detect where archeological sites may exist.